dzarlax/epub-to-markdown/README.md

 1. Check the "Troubleshooting" section
 2. Make sure all dependencies are installed
+3. Test with the provided sample files
-3. Check console logs for detailed error information
+4. Check console logs for detailed error information

 ---

-**Happy converting! 📚→📝**
+**Happy converting! 📚⇄📝**